WM ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 8, 2022 in the Class Action Filed on Behalf of Waste Management, Inc. Shareholders

-NEW YORK, June 21, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Waste Management, Inc. (NASDAQ: WM) alleging that the Company violated federal securities laws.
+NEW YORK, June 28, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Waste Management, Inc. (NYSE: WM) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all purchasers of certain Waste Management redeemable senior notes between February 13, 2020 and June 23, 2020.